 Englund’s monster is an ominous agent of cruelty.
 The actor is clearly enjoying himself.
-The cast also includes John Saxon (Enter the Dragon) and Amanda Wyss (Silverado).
+The role of Freddy Krueger made Englund into a horror superstar — Karloff and Lugosi must be smiling in monster heaven.
+The cast also includes John Saxon (Enter the Dragon) as Langenkamp’s cop dad and Amanda Wyss (Fast Times at Ridgemont High) as one of Krueger’s first victims.
 Johnny Depp’s (Edward Scissorhands) film debut.

-Charles Bernstein’s haunting music score is one of my favorite elements in the film.
+Charles Bernstein’s (Cujo and The Entity) haunting music score is one of my favorite elements in the film.
 It’s simple yet it gets under your skin.
 Some of the visual effects are really inventive and creepy — they’re more effective than the CGI stuff you see nowadays.
 The atmospheric cinematography is by Jacques Haitkin.